ugurcancetin/Design-Patterns-Java8/Creational DPs/Object-Pool-DP/readMe.md

 ## What is an Object Pool?

-Mostly, performance is the key issue during the software development and the object creation, which may be a costly step.
+Most of the time, performance is the key issue during the software development and the object creation, which may be a costly step.

 Object Pool Pattern says that " to reuse the object that are expensive to create".